 Breakfast Date.
 (Or dinner for breakfast… or breakfast for dinner!)
 Get together and create the menu for your favorite breakfast meal and have it for dinner.
 Or your favorite dinner and have it for breakfast.
 Think about it—breakfast for dinner, after DARK…

 At-Home Date Nights without A Meal:

 Twinkle Twinkle Date.
 (You’re not too old for this one..)
 Awake that inner child and create a fort in your living room.
 You know the drill—place a blanket in the middle of the floor.
 Put chairs around the blanket.
 Use sheets or blankets to create the top covering.
 If you have some twinkle lights or a flashlight around, use that to light up your space.
 (You can play a fun questioning game like Never Have I Ever or 20 Questions to learn more about each other.)

 Virtual Summer Date.
 (Click on some romance!
 Virtual Date Night or DIY Date!)
-First Things First is an organization which focuses on helping people to have healthy relationships.
-They have hosted virtual dates where couples learned to dance Salsa and Merengue and learned to make crêpes together.
-Additionally, they provide guides for DIY date nights.
-Check them out at FirstThings.org or on Facebook!
+Check out some of our virtual dates where you can learn to dance Salsa and Merengue or make crêpes together.
+(Go to FirstThings.org or Facebook!)

 Home Concert Date!
 (You don’t have to go to an arena to rock out…) For this date night, create a playlist of your favorite artist or your musical memories on a music streaming platform.
 It can be in your living room or under the stars in your backyard.
 Dance the night away in the arms of your honey.
 (You could even watch a concert on television and pretend that you are in the front row.)

 No matter what is going on in the world, couples need to spend quality time having fun with each other.
-Play and fun builds intimacy and adventure in your relationship.
+Play and fun build intimacy and adventure in your relationship.